peeramid-labs/eds/README.md

 - **All-Inclusive:** The `CodeIndex` contract registers the association between bytecode and its on-chain location.
 - **Versioning enabled:** The `Repository` interface enables versioning and management of multiple resource versions.
 - **Plug-n-Play:** The `Installer` contract manages multiple instances of the same resource from various distributors.
-- **Secure:** Different distribution-chain roles are provisioned with clearly isolated contracts sets and defined constraints.
+- **Runtime Security:** Clearly isolated contracts sets and baked-in runtime checks enable trust chain between developers, distributors and users.
 - **Efficient:** Extensive reuse of the same bytecode reduces gas costs, increasing efficiency across the industry.

 ![image](https://github.com/user-attachments/assets/52fa7028-177c-4de2-9259-3f883491a3d3)